Bachelor of Science (B.S.)

 The undergraduate major in cognitive and behavioral neuroscience provides an intensive course of study focused on brain-behavior relationships, ranging from genetic to whole brain contributions to mental processes.
 This B.S. program prepares highly-motivated undergraduates for graduate study, and, eventually, professional careers in the neurosciences or related fields (e.g., medicine).

 Because the CBN program is a four-year major, freshman enter Villanova as declared CBN majors.
 Therefore, prospective-students interested in the CBN program should select this program when applying to the university.
-Interested students who have already entered Villanova may appeal directly to the Department of Psychological and Brain Sciences for special admission into the major.
+The number of majors is capped at 24 students in each year’s class.
+Current Villanova students who wish to become CBN majors can apply directly to the Department of Psychological and Brain Sciences.
+These applications will be considered if and when there are openings in the major.
+Acceptance into the major will be based on merit as determined by a student’s academic record.

 Completion of the Major